matcha440/workflow-exercise1/README.md

 1. Install it on your fork
 1. Make a change to the codebase.
 1. Create a pull request against your repository with _WIP_ in the title.
+1. Navigate to repository Settings > Branches > Branch protection rules > Add rule
+1. Select: Apply rule to `master`
+1. Select: Require status checks to pass before merging
+1. Select: WIP
+1. Return to the PR, notice the merge is blocked.
 1. Remove _WIP_ from the title, merge isn't blocked :tada:.
 1. Merge your PR.